-To build PacketFence, we use Packer to create Docker images that are then used in a GitLab pipeline.
+To build PacketFence, we use Packer to create container images that are then used in a GitLab pipeline.

+13.2.
 Anatomy of Packer template

-PacketFence rely on buildpkg Docker images to run GitLab pipeline with gitlab-buildpkg-tools.
-Packer template ([filename]pfbuild.json) use these images as base to build inverseinc Docker images.
+PacketFence rely on gitlab-buildpkg images to run GitLab pipeline with gitlab-buildpkg-tools.
+Packer template (pfbuild.json) use these images as base to build inverse-inc container images.

+13.2.1.
 Custom build dependencies